chanel-y/BSides-CodeQL101/queries/csharp/1 - Intro/README.md

 ## Writing your first query
 In this exercise, we're going to take our first steps to build up to a query to find cases where SHA1 is used.

-In this Intro folder, create a file named "WeakHashSHA1.ql" , and copy this starting code (same content as Classes.ql):
+In this Intro folder, create a file named "WeakHashSHA1.ql", and copy this starting code:

 ```
 /**
- * @name Finds Classes
+ * @name Detects use of SHA1
- * @description Finds Classes
+ * @description SHA1 is considered weak and should not be used for cryptographic purposes
  * @kind problem
+ * @tags security
+ *       external/cwe/cwe-502
  * @precision very-high
- * @id cs/find-classes
+ * @id cs/weak-hashes
  * @problem.severity error
  */

 import csharp

-from Class c
+from <TODO>
-select c, "this is a Class"
+where <TODO>
+select <TODO>
 ```

 Let's try and select for this case in the WeakHashes.cs file in our sample database: